-The Colonists primarily used muskets, and not rifles, and had to get fairly close to the enemy in small-group formations to be effective.
+The Colonists primarily used muskets and not rifles, and they had to get fairly close to the enemy in small-group formations to be effective.

 An article on the American Rifleman website makes a convincing argument that the Patriots were better shots than the British, but only 2 percent of their shots were on target.

 Much of the fighting in the British retreat was in hand-to-hand combat, and the British were able to use bayonets.
 The Patriots used circling tactics to constantly harass the British while building up their troop strength.
 In the end, about 15,000 Patriot militia and Minutemen surrounded Boston as they trailed the British retreat.